Shooting at Alabama birthday party kills 4 people, wounds 28

 Burkett said the shooting occurred about 10:30 p.m.
 Saturday.
 “There were four lives tragically lost in this incident,” he said.

-The shootings rocked the city of 3,200 residents, which is about 57 miles (92 kilometers) northeast of Montgomery, Alabama.
+The shootings rocked the city of 3,200 residents, which is about 57 miles northeast of Montgomery, Alabama.

 Keenan Cooper, the DJ at the party, told WBMA-TV that the party was stopped briefly when attendees heard someone had a gun.
 He said people with guns were asked to leave, but no one left.
-Cooper said when the shooting began an hour later, some people took shelter under a table where he was standing, and others ran out.
+Cooper said when the shooting began some time later, some people took shelter under a table where he was standing, and others ran out.

 Pastor Jason Whetstone, who leads the Christian Faith Fellowship, said the granddaughter of one of his church members was shot in the foot and underwent surgery Sunday.